see7e/programming-studies/Docs/OOP.md

 ![graph](https://res.cloudinary.com/practicaldev/image/fetch/s--NoymT3CM--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_800/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/1r3e3w4xgj30b81zb4yu.png)

 And as you can see (*if the image was not removed*) OOP belongs to the Imperative Paradigm, but what does it mean?
->  **imperative programming** is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm "Programming paradigm") of software that uses statements that change a program's state.
+>  **Imperative programming** is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm "Programming paradigm") of software that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
 Imperative programming focuses on describing _how_ a program operates step by step.
 >  *Jain, Anisha (2022-12-10). ["Javascript Promises— Is There a Better Approach?"](https://medium.datadriveninvestor.com/javascript-promises-is-there-a-better-approach-dd6a0a329131).
 Medium.
 Retrieved 2022-12-20.*

----

-The pillars, or main principles, of OOP are:
-- **Abstraction**
-- **Encapsulation**
-- **Inheritance**
-- **Polymorphism**
+Object-Oriented Programming (OOP) ==is designed around **objects** – self-contained entities that bundle data and behaviour==.
+Instead of writing one long list of instructions, developers define **classes** (blueprints) and create **objects** (instances) that interact to perform the program's tasks.
+These objects mirrors real-world systems by breaking complex problems into smaller pieces and blocks.

+Throughout, we'll highlight *why* OOP is so widely used in modern software development by correlating its principles with real-world development practices such as code reuse, modular design, and adaptability to change.
+### Language Support
+OOP is supported (to varying degrees) by many popular programming languages such as Python, Java, C++, C#, Ruby, and JavaScript.

+### Benefits and Advantages
+Improved code organization, reuse, and maintainability.
+By following OOP principles, teams can build modular programs that are easier to extend and reason about, which is crucial for large or evolving codebases.

+## Core OOP Principles
+At its core, OOP revolves around a few **basic principles** – commonly listed as **abstraction, encapsulation, inheritance,** and **polymorphism**.

 ### Abstraction
 The Objects translate to a imaginable entity that have an Identity, Characteristics and can perform actions.
+With this is possible to (*“ignore the details”*) ==**hide the complexity by focusing on the essential features of an object** relevant to the context==.
 The first one gives the recognition of a unique element in the code.
 The characteristics are the atributes of the Object and, the actions are the methods of the Object.
 > e.g. a bank account
 ```js